 To create an interaction with font variations:

-- Create your custom animation and choose Font variation under the Style section of the Actions menu
+5. Create your custom animation and choose Font variation under the Actions menu > Style section

 FAQ and troubleshooting tips